robhafernik/Dakota/README.md

 ## Why?

-So why work on a device that does nothing that a phone won't do?
+So why work on a device that does nothing that a smart phone won't do?
 Fair question.
 Short hacker answer: because we can.
 There are other reasons, however.
 A person doesn't always have their phone on hand.
 The target location for this device is the
 bathroom of our house, where we've had one version or another of this device for several years.
 When you